BigDeviltjj/mxnet-detnet/README.md

 This repository tries to reproduce the result in [DetNet: A Backbone network for Object Detection](https://arxiv.org/pdf/1804.06215.pdf) using mxnet.

+DetNet is evolved from fpn, thus one can change this repository to fpn easily.

 ### demo result

 ![demo](https://github.com/BigDeviltjj/mxnet-detnet/blob/master/det_images/000000321790.jpg)